dovecot/documentation/docs/core/config/auth/databases/ldap.md

 ### DN Lookup

-DN is looked up by sending a [[setting,ldap_filter]] LDAP request and getting the DN from the reply.
+DN is looked up by sending a [[setting,passdb_ldap_filter]] LDAP request and getting the DN from the reply.
 This is very similar to doing a [password lookup](#password-lookups).
 The only difference is that `userPassword` attribute isn't returned.